thepen2/Tree_CLI/doc/tree.md

 ## Security considerations for signing requests

 The input data for signing transactions is vetted to confirm that all fields are appropriately limited to appropriate characters.
 Compressed public keys must start with either 0x02 or 0x03.
-Timestamp and amount fields are limited to decimal ascii characters.
-Blockchain numbers must be ascii respresentations of hex characters (0-9, a-f).
+Timestamp and amount fields are limited to decimal ASCII characters.
+Blockchain numbers must be ASCII respresentations of hex characters (0-9, a-f).
 Account addresses must be comprised of base58 characters.

 In addition, the Nano app checks to confirm that the sender account Tree address matches the one generated by the corresponding BIP32 path on device from the secret seed words.
 If the first character of the sender address is H it must match that generated by `m/44'/644'/0'`.
 If the first character of the sender address is C it must match that generated by `m/44'/644'/1'`.
 Otherwise the transaction is rejected.